isomerpages/moe-jurongwestpri/_jwps-learning-experience/PAM/PAL@JWPS.md

 description: ""
 third_nav_title: PAM
 ---
-# HOLISTIC APPROACH TO PAL page is migrated to here (3rd level nav) to fit isomer template
+# content in HOLISTIC APPROACH TO PAL page is migrated to here (3rd level nav) to fit isomer template
 # PAL@JWPS

 ### What is PAL?